 BIMI stands for Brand Indicators for Message identification.
-It is a new, industry wide standard that will apply brand logos as indicators alongside authenticated emails to help people avoid fraudulent email.
+It is a new standard that will apply brand logos as indicators alongside authenticated emails to help people avoid fraudulent email.
 It gives assurance to users that an email is from the company it claims to be from by inserting their logo.
 It is the open and operable way to put your logo into emails, and it builds on DMARC.

 Prerequisites for BIMI

 The prerequisite for BIMI is that the organisational domain to be used must be at a policy of p=quarantine; pct=100 or p=reject; pct=100 to implement BIMI.
 It is complementary to DMARC and it gives companies a reason to set up DMARC.